killerducky/learn-to-play-go.github.io/content/lessons/faq.md

 {{< extra "reaching-dan" "How long does it take to reach dan levels?" >}}
 	You probably do not want to hear this, but many players do not even reach dan level ever.
 For others it varies a lot.<br>
-	But to give you at least some framework - if you reached dan level within a year it would very impressive (though not unheard of).
+	But to give you at least some framework - if you reached dan level within a year it would be quite impressive (though not unheard of).
 {{< /extra >}}